4601 Central Avenue

 Columbus, Indiana 47203

-Lecturer Christina Buxton earned her BSN at the University of Michigan, School of Nursing, and her MSN in public health/community health/home health care at the University of Michigan.
+Professor Christina Buxton earned her BSN at the University of Michigan, School of Nursing, and her MSN in public health/community health/home health care at the University of Michigan.
 At this time, she also earned a certificate in nursing education.
 She is a board certified nurse in nursing professional development.
-Christina is a member of Sigma Theta Tau (Honor Society of Nursing).
+Professor Buxton is a member of Sigma Theta Tau (Honor Society of Nursing).
 She has practiced nursing and nursing professional development on a medical-surgical unit, orthopedic/trauma unit, and inpatient psychiatric unit.

 MSN, University of Michigan